prashant1shukla/Magical-Arena/README.md

 # Magical-Arena

-# Implementiaon will be done using Java-SpringBoot and Maven
+# Implementation will be done using Java-SpringBoot and Maven

 # Game Rules:
 Every Player is defined by a “health” attribute, “strength” attribute and an “attack” attribute - all positive integers.
 The player dies if his health attribute touches 0.